European firms get 'crumbs' from China's Belt and Road: business group

-BEIJING (Reuters) - China’s Belt and Road Initiative (BRI), an investment plan aiming to connect Europe with Asia, is sidelining European companies and Brussels should review its competition law to level the playing field, a business lobby said on Thursday.
+BEIJING (Reuters) - China’s Belt and Road investment scheme, which aims to connect Europe with Asia, is sidelining European companies and Brussels should review its competition law to level the playing field, a business lobby group said on Thursday.

-Opaque procurement processes and the dominance of giant state-owned Chinese companies mean European companies only get “crumbs from the table,” the European Chamber of Commerce in China said in a report.
+Opaque procurement processes and the dominance of giant state-owned Chinese companies mean European companies get only “crumbs from the table,” the European Chamber of Commerce in China said in a report.

-The European Union should move to force Chinese companies that access the EU procurement market to operate under the same restrictions that EU companies do in China, it added.
+It said the European Union should move to force Chinese companies that access the EU procurement market to operate under the same restrictions that EU companies do in China.

-“If the EU fails to play an active and competitive role, there is a real danger that it could eventually become little more than a peripheral market tacked on to the end of Eurasia,” the report said.
+“If the EU fails to play an active and competitive role, there is a real danger that it could eventually become little more than a peripheral market tacked on to the end of Eurasia,” the Chamber of Commerce said.

+The Belt and Road Initiative (BRI) seeks to build a modern version of the Silk Road to link China with Asia, Europe and beyond through large-scale infrastructure projects that it has launched in more than 60 countries since 2013.

 European companies are merely “niche players” in the BRI, with just 20 chamber members of 132 survey respondents reporting that they had bid on BRI projects, chamber President Joerg Wuttke told reporters on Monday ahead of the report’s release.